cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 [2023-11-28 08:56:37] [DEBG] 	0xbeffb877 = 0x00
 [...]
 ```
-#### Dedicated Function Hook (Example libc:fgets)
+#### Specific Function Hook (Example libc:fgets)
 In general, not only function return values (as discussed in the previous section), but all
 **side-effects** with respect to registers and/or memory locations need to be covered, in order for
 the symbolic execution to be correct.
-This is why dedicated function hooks might be needed.
+This is why specific function hooks might be needed.

 One such function, with rather simple to cover side-effects, is _fgets_ from _libc_
 (synopsis: `char *fgets(char *s, int n, FILE *stream)`).
 The function reads a maximum of `n-1` bytes